German Shepherd biting is a sensitive topic:

-So, while a puppy, the GSD typically nips a lot more than most other puppies.
-But once an adult dog, other dogs are a LOT more prone to dog biting than the German Shepherd Dog.
+- But once an adult dog, other dogs are a LOT more prone to dog biting than the German Shepherd Dog.

-Why is this?
+Then we have to wonder: Why is this?

-As .org we depend on your donations, however small it helps, THANKS SO MUCH!
+As .ORG we depend on your (rare!) donations: however small it helps, THANKS SO MUCH!